x448/float16/README.md

 ## Benchmarks
 Conversions (in pure Go) are around 2.65 ns/op for float16 to Float32 as well as Float32 to float16 on amd64.
 And speeds can vary depending on input value.

 Frombits is included as a canary to catch overoptimized benchmarks.
-It should be faster than all other functions except PrecisionFromfloat32.
+It should be faster than all other functions and similar to PrecisionFromfloat32.
 ```
 All functions have zero allocations except float16.String().